-On the mathematics front, I have put up A Crash Course in Geometric Algebra and Geometric Calculus.
-You can find more about it on a subpage of the Math page.
+On a subpage of the Math page, I have put up A Crash Course in Geometric Algebra and Geometric Calculus.
 This is an experiment.
 The notes run five chapters and are brief and superficial.
 The longer-range plan is that these brief notes will, in due course, be followed by a much longer and more complete book on the subject.

 One of the pages on this site links to my e-book The Blue-Haired Shadow and Other Tales and to a reading of one of the stories.
 Another concerns a character, Sir Hilary, who has appeared in two short stories and looks likely to show up in others as well.